This post about gluten-free restaurants in Paris contains affiliate links.

 This concludes my three-day eating adventure in Paris.
 I can’t say it was easy.
 Finding food that I felt safe, gluten-free eating was quite a chore.
 That’s why I highly recommend stuffing your purse with snacks to help tie you over until you can find safe food to eat.
 Oh, and bring some protein along with you… good luck!!

-Traveling to London?
-Don’t miss my comprehensive guide to gluten-free restaurants in London!
+Don’t miss my comprehensive guide to gluten-free restaurants in London and my choice gluten-free restaurants in Amsterdam!